terryweiss/maker/BUILD.md

 | Var/Verb | Description  |
 |---|---|
-| APPS-MK | These are the global commands the make system understands.
+| Description | These are the global commands the make system understands.
 These are all overrideable, so if for instance you want to use `yarn` instead of `npm`, you can overide `NPM=yarm` and et viola.
 | FIND | Be careful with this one if you are in windows.
 It expects linux `find` not CMD `find` and you may need to update the path to your local cygwin instance
 | NPM | NPM executable
 | RM | The delete command